-• If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage.

-- Tighten until the fuel filler cap clicks.
-Failure to tighten the fuel filler cap properly may cause the ENGINE malfunction indicator lamp (MIL) to illuminate.
-If the ENGINE lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The ENGINE lamp should turn off after a few driving trips.
-If the ENGINE lamp does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" in the "Instruments and Controls" section earlier in this manual.
+- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Tighten until the fuel filler cap clicks.
+Failure to tighten the fuel filler cap properly may cause the ENGINE malfunction indicator light (MIL) to illuminate.
+If the ENGINE light illuminates because the fuel filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
+The ENGINE light should turn off after a SOON few driving trips.
+If the ENGINE liaht does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator light (MIL)" in the "Instruments and Controls" section earlier in this manual.